SarthakIC/Krantiveer/README.md

    ![image](https://github.com/SarthakIC/Krantiveer/assets/147310031/4fbd3e2f-cb1a-4a3d-92cd-aa3daf7de66c)

-# Disease Prediction from Symptoms
+# Patient Centric Data Management System

-This project explores the use of machine learning algorithms to predict diseases from symptoms.
+This project explores the use of machine learning algorithms and BlockChain to predict diseases from symptoms and store the confidential data on Metamask Wallet.

 ### Algorithms Explored